ponytailer/pydantic-client/README.md

 - `example_httpx.py`: Async usage with HttpxWebClient
 - `example_aiohttp.py`: Async usage with AiohttpWebClient
 - `example_tools.py`: How to register and use Agno tools
+- `example_nested_response.py`: How to extract data from nested API responses

 ## Quick Start